 There are behavioral solutions to all scratching problems, so please work with your kitty's natural needs, and DO NOT DECLAW!
 If you don’t want your kitten sleeping on the backs of your furniture, you’ll need to provide a cat tree or other high ledge they can call their own.

 Don’t forget the fun stuff!
 Kittens and puppies are like kids, both their minds and bodies are active and growing.
 They need to keep exploring and learning as they grow.
 Toys and games are their best learning experiences, so provide them with a variety of things to satisfy their needs.

-Kittens need chewy toys for teething like the Chase the Hemp Cat Tails or Catnip Chew Toy.
-They also need something to chase such as the Go Cat Da Bird.
-The Peek and Play Toy Box is a big favorite for growing kittens.
 But the best toys are the ones that come with you on the other end!
-Regular interactive play will help you keep your kitty slim and trim, and will prevent the many behavioral problems that can develop in bored, lonely cats.
+Regular interactive play with natural cat toys will help you keep your kitty slim and trim, and will prevent the many behavioral problems that can develop in bored, lonely cats.

-Puppies love a good game of tug o’ war, but don’t forget to let her win occasionally.
-Another favorite is something cuddly for naps yet floppy for those times he feels ferocious and wants to shake his prey back and forth and unleash the wolf within.
+Puppies love a good game of tug, but don’t forget to let them win occasionally.
+Another favorite is something cuddly for naps yet floppy for those times they feel ferocious and want to shake their prey back and forth and unleash the wolf within.
 Make sure to find your puppies favorite natural dog toy to play with.

-Remember to get a collar or harness and leash for walks in the great outdoors, like an Arcadia Trail collar.
+Remember to get a collar, harness, and leash for walks in the great outdoors, like an Arcadia Trail collar.
 Even kittens can be allowed to explore safely with a secure harness and leash.
 Fresh air is a necessity of life even for indoor kittens and cats.